patozgg/C8-backup-toolkit/doc/restore/README.md

 # Restore

-## 1. backupID
+## BackupID

-The backupId is retrieved from the same secret as Elasticsearch.
+In the configuration file, the backupID is retrieved from a secret.
+For example:
 ````
         - name: ZEEBE_RESTORE_FROM_BACKUP_ID
           valueFrom: